Dylan-Cmt/Internship_INRAE_2023/README.md

 To learn julia and to practice:
   - Resumption of biomaths TPs .
 [Pluto Notebook]
   - Development of a first module based on these TPs + application of the package BifurcationKit on the model of Rosenzweig MacArthur.
 [VSCode]

-After that, I only work with VSCode.
+Then I got to the heart of the matter:
-  - Implementation of elaborate then compact seasonal plant epidemic models of the article
+  - Implementation of elaborate then compact seasonal plant epidemic models of the article [VSCode] But the result was not satisfying enough.
+There were good ideas but it was not perfect.
+Ludovic showed me his work and then:
-  - Beginning of writing a script in order to run the program for n year
+  - I took ideas from Ludovic's work and mine to make something better [Pluto Notebook]